pce-uw-jscript400/w6-frontend-to-backend/README.md

 ---

-- [ ] Now that we have the user's information, let's store the user's ID in state.
+- [X] Now that we have the user's information, let's store the user's ID in state.
 Set `currentUserId` to the user ID you've retrieved.

 * **Question:** What changes on the page after you successfully login?
 Why?

 * **Your Answer:**
+There are more menu items such as All Users and Create a New Post.
+This is because the Navigation Component is a ternary that shows one menu bar when not logged in and another when logged it.
+By passing down a logged in state, it renders the logged in Menu Bar that we see.

 * **Question:** What happens if you enter in the incorrect information?
 What _should_ happen?

 * **Your Answer:**
+Now there is an error that the page cannot setState and read the _id property of undefined.
+This should instead be handled with an error that does not expose so much about our code and also is helpful for users to fix the error.

 ---

-- [ ] Try refreshing the page.
+- [X] Try refreshing the page.
 You'll notice it _looks_ like you've been logged out, although your token is still stored in LocalStorage.
 To solve this, we will need to plug in to the component life cycle with `componentDidMount()`.
 Try adding the following code to `App.js`:
   ```js
   async componentDidMount () {
     const token = window.localStorage.getItem('journal-app')